alex-gutev/static-dispatch/README.md

-If the types of the arguments cannot be determined, no method is chosen and the generic function call form is left as is, which fallbacks to the standard dynamic dispatch.
+If the types of the arguments cannot be determined, no method is chosen and the generic function call form is left as is, which falls back to the standard dynamic dispatch.

 Both `EQL` and class specializers are supported. `EQL` methods will only be chosen statically if the argument is one of the following and